FAMILY FUN SERVICE

 ACTIVITY:

-Youth can use a service list to note ways they can give of their time, their talents, and even possessions to build the kingdom of God.
+Youth can use a SERVICE LIST to note ways they can give of their time, talents, and means (even possessions) to build the kingdom of God.

 We have been taught that if we are true to our covenants we may receive a “crown of righteousness.”
-How we treat God’s children is important and will determine if we receive a “crown of righteousness.”
+How we treat God’s children is important and will determine if we receive a glorious “crown.”
+A woman said, “While caring for my elderly mother she would say, ‘You are going to get another jewel on your crown for that.’
+The daughter then told her, ‘They are falling off as fast as you put them on’ (being humble).“ Yes, we are appreciated for our acts of service, no matter how small.

 What can you offer?